mopore/jni-proto-car-base/README.md

 ## Drive Assistance Features

 ### Collission Avoidance
-* The engine will cut off any forward movement if the front distance is lower than 20cm.
+* The forward movement is cut off if the front distance is lower than 20cm.

+### Steering Axis Protection
+Any steering is cut off if no drive to the motors is requested.

 ## Impressions
 ### Overview